Avril-Cui/61040-ai-concept/README.md

 concept AdaptiveSchedule [User, Task, Schedule, Routine]

 purpose
-    keeps the schedule responsive by moving, canceling, or creating tasks scheduled at future time blocks when reality diverges to ensure that highest priority tasks are achieved first, optimizing productivity
+   keeps the schedule responsive by moving, canceling, or creating tasks scheduled at future time blocks when reality diverges, ensuring that highest-priority tasks are achieved first while preserving user productivity.

 principle
-    when actual sessions overruns or diverges from the plan, the adaptive scheduler adjusts subsequent planned tasks onto adaptive time blocks;
+   when actual sessions overrun or diverge from the plan, the adaptive scheduler adjusts subsequent planned tasks into adaptive time blocks;
-    then, the user can observe the adaptively adjusted schedule
+   this process can operate in two modes:
+   (1) Manual mode — user reviews deviations and adjusts future time blocks;
+   (2) AI-augmented mode — an LLM analyzes deviations, infers likely causes, and automatically proposes a revised schedule for future tasks;

 state
    a set of AdaptiveBlocks with
       a timeBlockId String // this is a unique id an owner User
       a start Time
       an end Time
-        a taskSet set of Task
+      a taskSet set of Tasks

    a set of droppedTasks with
-        a taskId String
+      a task Task
+      an owner User

 invariants
-   every adaptive block has a unique timeBlockId start time is before end time each adaptive block has exactly one owner dropped task IDs are valid task identifiers
+   every adaptive block has a unique timeBlockId;
+   start time is of every adaptive block is before end time;
+   every adaptive block has exactly one owner;
+   only one adaptive block exists given (owner, start, end);
+   every task in each adaptive block's taskSet is unique;

 actions
    addTimeBlock (owner: User, start: Time, end: Time) : (timeBlockId: String)